Originally published on 13th September 2016 Last updated on 12th October 2023

 Joint pain and inflammation are (also) common symptoms of gluten sensitivity.
 And research does show links between the two diseases.

-If you think you could be sensitive to gluten, or are just interested in giving gluten-free a try to see if it helps your fatigue, aches and pains, etc. may try eliminating it from your diet for at least 3-4 months and keep a log of how you feel (you could also retest your antibodies, TPOAB and TGAB, to see if they come down.
-You can order these tests online here and here).
+If you think you could be sensitive to gluten, or are just interested in giving a gluten-free diet a try to see if it helps your thyroid symptoms or reduce antibody levels, then you may try eliminating it from your diet for 3-4 months and keeping a log of how you feel.

 However, there are huge benefits in screening for coeliac disease before removing gluten.
 For example, diagnostic tests for coeliac disease require you to be on a gluten-containing diet so that the test can detect any antibodies to gluten.
 If you are already on a gluten-free diet when tested for coeliac disease, you will need to reintroduce gluten for several weeks before the blood test, in order to get accurate results.
 Having a formal diagnosis of coeliac disease, if you have it, is also important.